tsc-buddy/tsc-buddy/README.md

 - 👋 Hi, I’m @tsc-buddy (Yep, my name is Buddy)
 - 👀 I’m interested in ...
-Lots, but from a tech perspective, cloud technologies and architectures.
+Lots, but from a tech perspective, cloud technologies and cool architectures.
-- 🌱 I’m currently learning ... to write better code both for infrastructure in Azure and applications
+- 🌱 I’m currently learning ... to write better code both for infrastructure in Azure and applications that run on it!
-- 📫 How to reach me ...

 <!---
 tsc-buddy/tsc-buddy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.